Iceland

 Seeing double at Vestrahorn.

-On our way to Vík, we stopped for a short hike to Svartifoss.
-This waterfall is hidden from view until the end of the hike, when suddenly you see a plume of water dropping down the face of hexagonal basalt columns.
-It’s a unique and awesome sight!
-We waded into the frigid water to get just the right angle for a photo (so you don’t have to).
+On our way to Vík, we stopped for a short hike to Svartifoss — a waterfall that stays hidden until the very end of the trail, when suddenly you’re standing in front of a plume of water pouring down a wall of perfect hexagonal basalt columns.
+It looks like nature tried to build a pipe organ and then decided to add a waterfall for dramatic effect.
+We waded into the frigid water to get just the right photo angle, so you don’t have to.

 Svartifoss pours over an amazing wall of basalt columns.